 Texas law does require every driver to have liability insurance, but unfortunately, this isn’t always the case.
 This can ring especially true in the Rio Grande Valley where our roadways are filled with international travelers who may not have the necessary coverage required by state laws.

 When you’ve been in a car accident caused by a negligent party that is uninsured (or underinsured), or are the victim of a hit-and-run accident, getting the compensation and recovery you deserve can be complicated.
 That’s why you need an experienced and trustworthy legal team that is familiar with state laws that govern uninsured motorists.
-Your McAllen personal injury lawyer at J. Gonzalez Law Firm is committed to victims of car wrecks and truck accidents.
+Your McAllen personal injury lawyer at J. Gonzalez Injury Attorneys is committed to victims of car wrecks and truck accidents.

 When you’ve been in a car accident caused by an uninsured motorist consider the following.